 Instrumentation: VeriPac 455-M5 Vacuum Decay

-Best Application: This technology is suitable for leak testing on container/closure systems such as syringes, vials, and pouches.
-Because this method is nondestructive to the sample under test, it is a great option for leak testing both before and during stability studies.
+Best Application: This technology is suitable for leak testing on container/closure systems such as syringes and vials.
+Because this method is non- destructive to the sample under test, it is a great option for leak testing both before and during stability studies.

 Instrumentation: TM Electronics BT Integra Burst, Creep and Leak Tester